ACO Musician

 What’s something you’ve learned from being involved in the program?

 I’ve learned that for a program like ACO Foundations to really thrive, it needs the full support of the whole school community.
-While I feel so supported by my ACOF colleagues, it’s also been amazing to work with someone like Lisa Parrello—her leadership and willingness to embrace something new has been key to the success of the program.
-Creating fun and engaging video content with my colleague Anton Baba has also been a totally new (and hilarious) challenge.
-The program has helped me grow in so many ways, both professionally and personally.
-I am very grateful to be a part of it.
+While I feel so supported by my Foundations colleagues, it’s also been amazing to work with someone like Lisa Parrello (the principal of the school).
+Her leadership and willingness to embrace something new has been key to the success of the program.

 ACO Staff Member